opensavannah/ProjectResilience/_jobs/information/join-us.md

 ---

-We're currently looking for [Service Designers](/join/positions/service-designer/) to lead transformation projects within our Office of Public Health.
+We're currently looking for [Front End Developers](/join/positions/front-end-developer/) to work on projects like [alpha.austin.gov](http://alpha.austin.gov/).

 Our terms are for 12 months of full-time work (40 hours each week), with opportunities to apply for permanent positions at the city.
 [Learn about Benefits](/join/information/benefits/)